arduino/help-center-content/content/Software Support/Installation/Add-libraries-to-Arduino-IDE.md

 4. Restart Arduino IDE.

 > [!NOTE]
-> Note that adding a library to the "libraries" folder in the sketchbook will override other previously installed library versions.
+> Adding a library to the "libraries" folder in the sketchbook will override other previously installed library versions.

 ---